Have you Been Charged with Bigamy or Marrying a Bigamist in Georgia?

 Penalty for Bigamy in Georgia

 The consequences for practicing bigamy or marrying a bigamist in Georgia will be a prison term between one and ten years.
+A person convicted of bigamy will be guilty of a felony.

 The spouse had been absent for a long time.
 One defense to bigamy is if the prior spouse had been continually absent for a period of seven years and the accused did not know the former spouse to be alive or reasonably believed that they were eligible to remarry.